Environmental Bill of Rights: Rights and responsibilities

+Reporting Requirements

 Energy Conservation

 Between 2009 and 2019, the EBR required the ECO to report annually "on the progress of activities in Ontario to reduce the use or make more efficient use of electricity, natural gas, propane, oil and transportation fuels."
 The ECO produced two-part annual reports on energy conservation, the first part on the broader policy framework affecting energy conservation in Ontario, and the second part on the results of initiatives that are underway.

 The energy conservation reports issued by Commissioner Dianne Saxe 2016-2019 are posted on the SaxeFacts website.

 Climate Change

 Between 2009 and 2019, the EBR required the ECO to report annually on the progress of activities in Ontario to reduce emissions of greenhouse gases.
-The ECO produced annual Greenhouse Gas Progress Reports.
 The Greenhouse Gas emission (climate change) reports issued by Commissioner Dianne Saxe 2016-2019 are posted on the SaxeFacts website.